fossabot/glog/docs/reasons.md

 relevant, as debugging happens primarily through the debug and trace levels.

-## The logrotation file is enormous

-I consider 32 MiB a medium sized logfile, allowing for an ample amount of logmessages (about 400.000 in my tests) while being fast enough to compress to not unnecessarily slow down the program.

 ## Caller shows only the function, not the line

 Lines are a very volatile mean of indicating a caller.
 Line 30 may